 The American Civil War brought with it a flood of innovation in firearms design, and few weapons better illustrate the era’s mechanical ambition than the Savage 1861 Navy revolver.
 Its double-trigger design, unconventional profile, and mass production at a time of national emergency mark it as one of the most intriguing—and misunderstood—sidearms of the conflict....

-The Morse Carbine: America’s First Metallic Cartridge Military Arm
+The Morse Carbine: An Early Metallic Cartridge Arm

-The Morse Carbine stands as one of the most remarkable yet overlooked innovations of the American Civil War.
+The Morse Carbine is one of the most overlooked yet overlooked innovations of the American Civil War.
 Developed in the crucible of national conflict, this unique breechloading firearm marked a bold leap forward in military arms—embracing the concept of metallic cartridges years before it became standard.
-While it never reached widespread deployment, the Morse...
+While it never reached widespread deployment, the Morse Carbine’s...